-Whether you refer to it as ganja, marijuana, weed, or tampee, smokers have been dancing to Peter Tosh's plea of legalizing weed for decades.
+Whether you refer to it as ganja, marijuana, or weed, smokers have been dancing to Peter Tosh's plea of legalizing weed for decades.
 In the lyrics, Tosh mentioned that singers and instrument players smoke weed.

 Therefore, the best thing they should do is legalize weed.

 Bob Marley also tried to release a new version of the song that called for the legalization of weed, but it didn't gain as much publicity as the original song.